l7mp/learning-go/99-labs/04-immutability/README.md

    > **Note**
    >
-   > The final `go mod vendor` makes sure that all dependencies get copied into the local `vendor/` directly, which will greatly building the container image later.
+   > The final `go mod vendor` makes sure that all dependencies get copied into the local `vendor/` directly, which will simplify building the container image later.

 3. Since we are going to implement multiple data layers side by side, we need a way to select among them (*manageability*) when starting the app.
 We will use two environment variables for that purpose: